Nahum

 Introduction

 The book of Nahum is an oracle against Nineveh, the capital of the Assyrian Empire — the ancient world's most feared military superpower.
 The prophet identifies himself only as "Nahum the Elkoshite" (Nahum 1:1).
 The location of Elkosh is debated: some early traditions place it in Galilee (the village of al-Qosh near Capernaum — indeed, "Capernaum" may derive from the Hebrew for "village of Nahum"), while others locate it near Nineveh itself, in a community of Israelite exiles, and still others suggest a site in southern Judah.
-His name, נַחוּם, means "comfort" or "consolation" — an ironic name for a prophet whose message is entirely one of judgment, though it is comfort for those who have suffered under Assyrian brutality.
+His name, נַחוּם, means "comfort" or "consolation" — an irony that cuts both ways: the message is judgment for the oppressor and relief for the oppressed.

 Nahum was written between 663 and 612 BC.
 The earlier date is fixed by the reference to the fall of Thebes (called "No-Amon" in Nahum 3:8), which the Assyrians themselves conquered in 663 BC.
 The later date is the fall of Nineveh itself in 612 BC, which the book prophesies as future.
 Nahum thus stands as a companion piece to the book of Jonah.
 In Jonah, God sent a prophet to Nineveh, the city repented, and God showed mercy.
 In Nahum, perhaps a century and a half later, that repentance has long since faded, Assyria's cruelty has reached its apex, and God's patience has reached its end.
-Together the two books reveal the full scope of God's character: He is both merciful to those who repent and just toward those who persist in wickedness.
+Together, the two books hold God's character in full view: merciful to those who repent, relentless toward those who do not.

 Structure

-The book divides into three chapters, each with a distinct literary character:
+The book unfolds in three chapters, each with a distinct literary character:

 The LORD's Power and Wrath (Chapter 1)